Carpentry play and activities can offer rich, diverse and exciting opportunities for skill development for young children.

 Can you help our Childcare Centre at Te Rapa Hamilton?
 The children are all carpentry crazy and if you happen to have any resources lying around at home, such as wood, cardboard, or even plastic bottle tops, we would love to take them off your hands and they would all be put to great use!

-Also if you have any stories about carpentry experiences at your home, we would absolutely love to hear them, you can either share with one of our friendly staff, or write it on a Whanau voice form, available where you sign your children in.
+If you have any stories about carpentry experiences at your home, we would love to hear them, you can either share with one of our friendly staff, or write it on a Whanau voice form, available where you sign your children in.